-1. In vivo mammalian alkaline comet assay (triggered by Annex VII, Section 8.4., column 2), same as under "2."
+1. In vivo mammalian alkaline comet assay also requested below (triggered by Annex VII, Section 8.4., column 2)

 Information required from all the Registrants subject to Annex VIII of REACH

 2. In vivo mammalian alkaline comet assay (triggered by Annex VIII, Section 8.4., column 2; test method: OECD TG 489) in rats, or if justified, other rodent species, oral route, on the following tissues: liver, glandular stomach and duodenum.